18AdrianoH/Tute/README.md

 # Tute
-Todo change from sockets (blocking) and fake threading to async with async sockets.

-This is a work in progress.
-First I want to get a CLI working for the game.
-Then I'll struggle with the gui.
+A simple Tute game using basic Python asyncio and vanilla stuff.
+Has a nice feature of semi-security.
+Packets are encrypted, but I wrote it in house.
+Obviously you'd use SSL in a professional environment, but I wanted to get a bit of a better understanding about how this all worked.
+Note that we also reuse the same keypair.
+BAD.